NGSEP/NGSEPcore/README.txt

 			  first position in the sequence, and last position in the sequence.
 Both positions are assumed to be 1-based.
 	-d INT		: Minimum distance between variants.
-	-g FILE		: File with the reference genome to calculate the GC-Content of the region surrounding the variant.
-	-minGC FLOAT	: Minimum percentage of GC of the 100bp region surrounding the variant.
-	-maxGC FLOAT	: Maximum percentage of GC of the 100bp region surrounding the variant.
-	-q INT		: Minimum genotyping quality score (GQ field for each genotype call in the vcf file).
+Default: No filter -q INT		: Minimum genotyping quality score (GQ format field in the VCF).
+Genotype calls with lower GQ become undecided.
+Default: 0
+        -minRD INT	: Minimum read depth (as reported in the DP genotype format field) to keep a genotype call.
+Genotype calls with less reads become undecided.
+Default: 0
 	-s		: Keep only biallelic SNVs.
-	-fi		: Flag to filter sites in which only one allele is observed.
+        -fi		: Filter out sites in which only one allele is observed.
-	-fir		: Flag to filter sites in which only the reference allele is observed.
+        -fir		: Filter sites in which only the reference allele is observed.
-	-fia		: Flag to filter sites in which only one alternative allele is observed.
+        -fia		: Filter out sites in which only one alternative allele is observed.
-	-minI INT	: Minimum number of individuals genotyped to keep the variant.
+	-m INT		: Minimum number of samples genotyped to keep the variant.
+Default: 0 (No filter)
-	-minC INT	: Minimum coverage to keep a genotype call.
 	-minMAF FLOAT	: Minimum minor allele frequency over the samples in the VCF file.
+Default: 0 (No filter)
 	-maxMAF FLOAT	: Maximum minor allele frequency over the samples in the VCF file.
+Default: 0.5 (No filter)
 	-minOH FLOAT	: Minimum observed heterozygosity over the samples in the VCF file.
+Default: 0 (No filter)
 	-maxOH FLOAT	: Maximum observed heterozygosity over the samples in the VCF file.
+Default: 1 (No filter)
+	-g FILE		: File with the reference genome to calculate the GC-Content of the region surrounding the variant.
+	-minGC FLOAT	: Minimum percentage of GC of the 100bp region surrounding the variant.
+Default: 40.0
+	-maxGC FLOAT	: Maximum percentage of GC of the 100bp region surrounding the variant.
+Default: 65.0
 	-maxCNVs INT	: Maximum number of samples with copy number variation in the region where the variant is located.
+			  Default: No filter
 	-gene STRING	: Id of the gene or the transcript related with the variant.
 	-a STRING	: Types of functional annotations (Missense, Nonsense,